Questions?

 How many people attend my birth?

-For your safety and comfort, two to three members of my team attend your birth.
+For your safety and comfort, two to three members of the team attend your birth.
 Everyone who attends the birth has training for the typical events in a birth and how we will handle emergencies.
-I do not attend birth alone and the presence of these team members at the birth is non-negotiable for me.
+The midwives do not attend birth alone and the presence of these team members at the birth is non-negotiable.

 Do you offer lab tests and ultrasounds?